Venezuela's opposition asks oil companies to stick to democracy - NewsBreak

 Venezuela's opposition asks oil companies to stick to democracy

-Chevron Corp, the last U.S. producer operating in Venezuela, is preparing to take control of its joint ventures in the country if Washington relaxes sanctions on Caracas to boost crude supplies to the United States, which is trying to find alternative barrels after banning Russia’s oil.
+Chevron Corp (CVX.N), the last U.S. producer operating in Venezuela, is preparing to take control of its joint ventures in the country if Washington relaxes sanctions on Caracas to boost crude supplies to the United States, which is trying to find alternative barrels after banning Russia's oil. read more

-Other companies including Spain’s Repsol, Italy’s Eni, India’s ONGC and France’s Maurel & Prom also are seeking to get U.S. approval to receive Venezuelan oil to settle their projects’ debts.
+Other companies including Spain's Repsol (REP.MC), Italy's Eni , India's ONGC (ONGC.NS) and France's Maurel & Prom (MAUP.PA) also are seeking to get U.S. approval to receive Venezuelan oil to settle their projects' debts.

 Proposed changes to a license that would allow Chevron to unfreeze its projects in Venezuela gained traction after a key meeting in Caracas earlier this month between U.S. officials and President Nicolas Maduro, whose government is not recognized by Washington.